Resolution Supporting Innovative Technologies to Strengthen States and Local Communities by Enabling Statewide Use of Distributed Ledger Technology

 WHEREAS, blockchain coins should not be regulated as securities and that a person who develops, sells or facilitates the exchange of an open blockchain coin is not subject to specified securities and money transmission laws so long as that coin has an underlying blockchain associated and the coins are mined into existence or the tokens issues through an ICO become disbursed in such a manner that the enterprise associated with the initial coin offering is no longer concentrated to such a degree that one could find that the nature of the transactions would meet the definition of a security.

 WHEREAS, it is the best interest for the states to create opportunities for companies within their states to more easily raise capital.
 As such, states should clearly define a process and safe harbor provisions under state law to allow for companies to more easily raise capital through alternative financing options such as initial coin offerings done via blockchain technology.

-WHEREAS, because of the uncertainty in the market, many state-chartered banks are unwilling to do business with companies utilizing blockchain technology, the states must define permissions which allow state- chartered banks to do business with businesses and residents of the state.
+WHEREAS, because of the uncertainty in the market, many state-chartered banks are unwilling to do business with companies utilizing blockchain technology tokens and/or coins, the states must define permissions which allow state- chartered banks to do business with businesses and residents of the state.

-WHEREAS, many states have passed onerous regulations, such as EU General Data Protection Regulation, and California’s Consumer Privacy Act, which contain language which could limit the proliferation of distributed ledger technology within the state.
-The states should review their laws to determine if any adjustments need to be made to encourage the growth of distributed ledger technology.
+WHEREAS, some countries and US states have passed onerous regulations, such as EU General Data Protection Regulation, and California’s Consumer Privacy Act, which contain language which could limit the proliferation of distributed ledger technology within their territories.
+The states should review their states privacy laws to determine if any amendments need to be made to encourage the growth of distributed ledger technology.

 NOW, THEREFORE, LET IT BE RESOLVED that [state legislature] hereby urges the adoption of legislation supporting distributed ledger technology and cryptocurrency consistent with the foregoing principles.